Classic cars to buy in 2021

 The low price ceiling means even spotless cars are under £11k, and you’ll struggle to find a better sports car for that money.
-Servicing can be expensive but Boxsters are very usable thanks to luggage areas at the front and the rear, and there really is no substitute for that flat-six engine (the original 2.5, plus later 2.7 and 3.2) and the car’s beautifully balanced handling.
+Servicing can be expensive but Boxsters are very usable thanks to luggage areas at the front and the rear, and there really is no substitute for that distinctive six-cylinder engine (the original 2.5, plus later 2.7 and 3.2) and the car’s beautifully balanced handling.

 Volkswagen Scirocco (Mk2)